-Quality of Life - Tri-City
+Quality of Life - Krakow

-With an average level of 100 for the 11 cities, Quality of Life Capital in the Tri-City is 86.2.
+With the average level of 100 for the 11 cities, the value of Quality of Life Capital in Krakow is at the level of 100.4.

 Image

 Why do we measure Culture and Image Capital?

 In the modern world and in the modern economy, decisions to purchase goods and services are made not only on the basis of actual values, but also on the basis of our opinions about a product.
 A product's brand is an important aspect of this: its prestige, quality and the trust we have in it.
 A similar principle holds true for cities.
 In addition to the things that a city offers its inhabitants and companies, our opinion of it, i.e. its image, is very important.
 A city that enjoys the image of a robust, friendly and interesting place with a good standard of living will attract both tourists and investors.